 Ever wonder if you can damage your pistol by cleaning it too much.
 Having a clean and well functioning pistol is a good thing, but as with most things in life, excess in any endeavor can produce bad results.

 You can not over clean the trigger mechanism, the action, or the frame of the pistol but you can cause excessive wear on the crown end of the rifling with too much cleaning, incorrect cleaning methods, or with a cleaning rod that is abrasive.
-Wear to this area of any firearm results in poorer accuracy.
+Wear to this area of any firearm results in loss of accuracy.

 Once a barrel is worn in this area there is really no fix.
 The barrel must be replaced which is easy enough to do in a pistol but is very costly.
 Once you price barrels you will realize that it might be better to just replace the entire pistol.